Remod-org/QRadar/README.md

 ### NOTES

 Currently, the plugin will not display items within range of a tool cupboard.
-The goal here is to find resources and players, not scope out in the inside of someone's home.
+The goal here is to find resources and players, not scope out the inside of someone's home.